Welcome to the 2022-23 School Year

 Data Driven Instruction that is trauma informed

-Reading, writing and speaking across the curriculum, grounded in complex text and academic discussion
+Reading, writing, speaking and listening across the curriculum, grounded in complex text and academic discussion

 Create and maintain a college and career going culture